mayungllorente/mayungllorente.github.io/_pages/codes.md

 {% include base_path %}

-I am currently preparing replicable code to share
+I am currently preparing replicable code to share with you.

 > Dealing with matrices in Stata